 - Based on an analysis of the trade-off between generality and expressiveness, we propose the concept of semistructured merge, which combines the strengths of unstructured and structured merge.
-It is able to resolve ordering conflicts independently of the language, and it can be extended by conflict resolution handlers to define additional (language-dependent) conflict resolution strategies. - We provide the tool FSTMERGE for semistructured merge as an extension of the FEATUREHOUSE tool infrastructure for software composition [4].
-By using FSTMERGE on artifacts written in Java, C#, and Python, we demonstrate its applicability and generality. - We conduct an empirical study on 24 software projects to quantify the benefits of semistructured merge and to identify open issues.
-In a nutshell, we found that semistructured merge can reduce the number of conflicts in 60% of the sample merge scenarios by 34±21%.4 Furthermore, our study reveals that renaming is a challenge for semistructured merge that can increase the number of conflicts (in 26% of the sample merge scenarios by 109±170%), which we discuss. - A combination of unstructured and semistructured merge reduces the number of conflicts in our study by 35 % compared to pure unstructured merge.
+It is able to resolve ordering conflicts independently of the language, and it can be extended by conflict resolution handlers to define additional (language-dependent) conflict resolution strategies. - We provide the tool FSTMERGE for semistructured merge as an extension of the FEATUREHOUSE tool infrastructure for software composition [4]. - By using FSTMERGE on artifacts written in Java, C#, and Python, we demonstrate its applicability and generality. - We report on an empirical study on 24 software projects to quantify the benefits of semistructured merge and to identify open issues.
+In a nutshell, we found that semistructured merge can reduce the number of conflicts in 60% of the sample merge scenarios by 34±21%.
+Furthermore, our study reveals that renaming is a challenge for semistructured merge that can increase the number of conflicts (in 26% of the sample merge scenarios by 109±170%), which we discuss. - A combination of unstructured and semistructured merge reduces the number of conflicts in our study by 35 % compared to pure unstructured merge.

-Especially, the latter three contributions are novel compared to an earlier workshop version of this paper [6].
-The key contribution is the empirical study whose goal is to explore how far we can get with an approach that is centered around ordering conflicts and conflict handlers - the results are encouraging, as we will discuss.
+The latter three contributions are novel compared to an earlier workshop paper [6].
+The key contribution is the empirical study whose goal has been to explore how far we can get with an approach that is centered around ordering conflicts and conflict handlers - the results are encouraging, as we will discuss.
+The prototypical tool FSTMERGE is under ongoing development; in particular, it was a means to conduct the study.

-2. CONFLICTS IN REVISION CONTROL: BACKGROUND AND RELATED WORK
+2. BACKGROUND AND RELATED WORK

-There is a large body of work on revision control systems [11,13, 17] and conflict resolution in software merging [16].
-We concentrate on aspects relevant for our proposal.
+There is a large body of work on revision control systems [12, 14, 19] and conflict resolution in software merging [17].
 The purpose of a revision control system is to manage different revisions of a software system.
 Usually, revisions are derived from a base program or from other revisions.
 Users can check out revisions from the repository, make asynchronous changes, and check them in again.
 By branching the main development line (or trunk), a programmer can create independent revisions, which can be changed and evolve independently (e.g., to add and test new features).
 Independent revisions can be merged back with the base program or with other revisions, which may have been changed in the meantime.

 The key issue we address in our work is merge conflict resolution.
 Conflicts may occur while merging independent changes.
-A major goal of research on this problem is to empower revision control systems to resolve merge conflicts automatically, that is, to reduce the number of conflicts that have to be resolved otherwise manually by the user [16].
+A major goal of research on this problem is to empower revision control systems to resolve merge conflicts automatically, that is, to reduce the number of conflicts that otherwise have to be resolved manually by the user [17].
 First, we illustrate the problem of conflict resolution in unstructured merge.
 Then, we illustrate the ability of structured merge to resolve conflicts better than unstructured merge.